 And for all its nods to tradition, the book is wholly modern, featuring haiku tweets (including one of mine), and also tweeted exchanges with @guardianstyle as footnotes on each page, by turns playful (“Funner or more fun?”
 “Funner is more fun, but more fun is correct”), helpful (“…starting sentences with ‘however’?”
 “However you look at it, it’s fine.
 However, note comma”), amusing (“HOW can you justify ‘syllabuses’ not ‘syllabi’?”
 “Well it’s not Latin, for a start”), and beyond the call of duty (“Start up: verb; startup: noun; star tup: top-performing ram”).

 Far from sounding dad-on-the-dancefloor about this stuff, Marsh is evidently at home with it (also note that use of sentence-initial plus, marking his laidback style).
-The internet positively influences his attitude to language, as does the work of David Crystal, Steven Pinker, and other linguists.
+The internet positively influences his attitude to language, as does the work of linguists like David Crystal and Steven Pinker.
 Straddling such different registers as Twitter wordplay and broadsheet journalism gives him insight into language’s essential mutability and raggedness-around-the-edges that allows it to be stretched and tugged in innovative ways.

 As for the quest in the title, he admits it is “impossible to say what perfection, or even consistency, would look like”.
 But language is eminently perfectible, and Marsh’s book – at once an informal guide to usage and a celebration of its subtleties – shows why it matters that we keep trying (and have fun while we’re at it).